niccolomeloni/lara-football-data/README.md

 $ composer require niccolomeloni/lara-football-data
 ```

+## Service Provider and Facades ( Laravel 5.5 or above )

+If you are using Laravel >= 5.5 that's all: this package supports Laravel new [Package Discovery](https://laravel.com/docs/5.5/packages#package-discovery).

 ## Service Provider and Facades ( Laravel 5.4 or below )

-If you are using Laravel >= 5.5 that's all: this package supports Laravel new [Package Discovery](https://laravel.com/docs/5.5/packages#package-discovery).
-Otherwise, you also need to add the service provider to your `config/app.php` providers array:
+You need to add the service provider to your `config/app.php` providers array:

 ```php
 'providers' => [